olivier-be/bot_discord/README.md

 # bot_discord

 This bot use openai to make response , <br />
-I've make a small game use openai to bennift for this feature <br />
+I've made a small game use openai to benefit for this feature <br />
-This bot make automatic reponse to feur bot <br />
+This bot make automatic repose to feur bot <br />

 # Why code this bot